 How to Create an Event Poster.
 Swift Publisher for Mac Tutorial

-This article will guide you through each and every step of creating a poster for the ZooPark in A4 format.
+This article will guide you through each and every step of creating a poster for the ZooPark in A4 format with the help of our poster maker software.

 Open Swift Publisher, select Poster Small in the “DESKTOP PUBLISHING” category, and press the Choose button on the bottom right side of the interface.